-If you’re currently filming or are preparing to return to production, you may still be feeling anxious about the more transmissible strain of Covid, especially if this is your first time back in production during the pandemic.
+If you’re currently filming or are preparing to return to production, you may still be feeling anxious about Covid, especially if this is your first time back in production during the pandemic.
 ScreenSkills offer ‘Covid awareness on production’ training as well as a downloadable visual guide to help you get ready or give you some reminders.

-If you’ve been experiencing mental health problems that are impacting your work, or you think may affect your work when you return in the future, there may be adjustments that your employer should make to help you.
+If you’ve been experiencing mental health problems that are impacting your work, or you think may affect your work when you return, there may be adjustments that your employer should make to help you.
 Rethink Mental Illness has published a guide to What’s Reasonable At Work that can help you decide how best to approach these conversations with your employer.

 Many freelancers are concerned that as budgets get squeezed their rights will be affected and there will be even greater pressure to work longer hours and take on more responsibility for less.
 BECTU have information on rates that may be relevant to your role and helpful when negotiating.
 They also have advice specifically related to Covid-19 including workplace rights, health and safety and income support.